Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation: Methods

 Through this process, we construct the largest training corpus to date, comprising 3 million chart-code pairs, to investigate the performance limits of SFT.
 However, previous research \cite{chen2025chart, huang2025vision} shows that separating the SFT and RL training corpora prevents overfitting to the SFT data format and enhances the exploration capacity of RL.
 To curate a high-quality dataset for RL, we begin with a candidate corpus of 130 thousand samples from the overall training corpus.
 These candidate data samples are then subjected to a two-stage filtering strategy.
 The first filtering stage focuses on the code content, filtering based on chart and data type to ensure code diversity and that the output code is suitable for data extraction.
 Specifically, the chart types are filtered according to plot functions.
-To handle complex charts containing multiple chart types, we employ a tree-structured parsing method to progressively identify each type present.
+To handle complex charts containing multiple chart types, we employ a tree-structured parsing method to identify each type present progressively.
 The data values are filtered according to the data definition format, retaining only data structured as one-dimensional arrays and non-nested dictionaries to facilitate extraction during the RL stage.
 This step narrows the candidate corpus to 45 thousand samples.
 The second stage addresses visual quality, employing GPT-4.1-mini \cite{openai2024gpt41} as a visual LLM judge to filter for high-fidelity chart images.
+To mitigate potential bias from the MLLM judger, we manually inspect 100 samples that are assigned a score of 0 by the model, and observe over 90\% consistency with human judgment.
 This process yields the final RL training corpus of 33 thousand high-quality samples.
 The remaining samples are utilized for SFT.
+The comparisons of our dataset with relevant chart-to-code datasets are listed in Table~\ref{tab:existing_data}.
+Our dataset features a completely realistic data source, more challenging multi-chart content, and richer visual diversity enabled by more API types.